Karta - Powers and Duties

 Introduction to Karta

-He is the senior most male member of the family and as a head or manager of the family, he is the representative of the family and acts for or on behalf of the family.
-A Karta is a person in whom, others in the family repose confidence, so between the Karta and the family members there is a fiduciary relation because there is always a need for a manager to look after the welfare of minor members and females in a joint Hindu family.
+He is the senior-most male member of the family and as the head or manager of the family, he is the representative of the family and acts for or on behalf of the family.
+A Karta is a person in whom, others in the family repose confidence, so between the Karta and the family members, there is a fiduciary relationship because there is always a need for a manager to look after the welfare of minor members and females in a joint Hindu family.

 The position of Karta in a joint Hindu family is unique.
-He is that person who takes care of the whole family and its property and administers it and all the members of the family remain in discipline under his control and are bound by his decisions.
-A Karta incurs unlimited liability and is representative of the family in all the affairs.
+He is that person who takes care of the whole family and its property and administers it, and all the members of the family remain in discipline under his control and are bound by his decisions.
+A Karta incurs unlimited liability and is representative of the family in all affairs.
 It has been said regarding the position of Karta that no one else is equivalent to him in the family.
 The position and powers are wider than anyone.

 - Power over income and expenditure

-- Power to manage joint family business
+- Power to manage the joint family business

 - Power to enter into contracts